rayandasoriya/100DaysOfCode/README.md

 1. The problem is related to Anagrams which deals with finding all the possible substrings within a string which can form an anagram.
 Refer to Day5/Problem 1.pdf for more information regarding the problem.

 2. The problem is related to Bribe in which we have to consider if the bribe giving is possible or chaotic.
 Refer to Day5/Problem 2.pdf for detailed information.
+(PS: I don't support bribes :p)

+## Day 6
+Solved 2 coding problems from HackerRank using Python.
+The problems are based searching algorithms.

+1. The problem is related to the minimum change of sum require to form a magic square (diagonal, row and column sum of a matrix is same).
+Refer to Day6/Problem 1.pdf for more information regarding the problem.

+2. The problem is related to the options to test the ice cream flavors having certain constraits.
+Refer to Day6/Problem 2.pdf for detailed information.